techpubswriter/lisk-docs/lisk-sdk/setup.md

 ```

 > Change `'password'` to a secure password of your choice.
-> Don't forget to update this password in the [Lisk SDK configuration](configuration.md) later on.
+> Don't forget to update this password later in the [Lisk SDK configuration](configuration.md) file.

 ### Node.js

 [Node.js](https://nodejs.org/) serves as the underlying engine for code execution.
-There are several different ways and version managers to install Node.JS on your system.
+There are several ways and version managers to install Node.JS on your system.
 We recommend one of the following two:

 #### Option A: Node Version Manager